andrewleech/imxrt1170_display_driver/README.md

 ## Board-Specific Pin Configuration

-The display driver pin definitions in `board.h` can be overridden for custom hardware by creating a `display_board_config.h` file in your board directory that defines the pins before including the display driver headers.
+The display configuration / driver pin definitions in `display_support.h` and `board.h` can be overridden for custom hardware by creating a `display_board_config.h` file in your board directory that defines the pins before including the display driver headers.
 See `board.h` for the list of overrideable definitions.

 The display drivers themselves are based directly on the source provide by NXP in: https://github.com/nxp-appcodehub/dm-rt1170evkb-full-appliance/tree/60dc3d517f8a67034b8569fca6dc6c5094e0841a